-2.7.12 Modalities for appointment of cook cum helpers engaged at school level and working at centralized kitchens, in case of schools being served through centralized kitchens.
+2.11.1 Modalities for appointment of cook cum helpers engaged at school level and working at centralized kitchens, in case of schools being served through centralized kitchens.

 Appointment of cook cum helpers engaged at school level and in centralized kitchens is done as per the norms of MDM.
-The modalities followed by NGOs is reviewed and ensured by the District MDM officer concerned
+Modalities: